Equality and diversity

 The university’s equality objectives have been established following analysis of published data, identification of outstanding actions from previous equality schemes and consultation with key stakeholders.

 The equality objectives are our statements of intent to develop beyond our legal requirements.
 They are in line with the University of Gloucestershire’s identified values and help to frame the individual actions to improve the experience of students and staff.

 View our achievements against priorities by year:

-- The chaplaincy, which supports students from all faiths or none
+- Chaplaincy, supporting students from all faiths or none

-- Dedicated dignity advisers to offer confidential support and advice
+- Dedicated Dignity Advisers offer confidential support and advice

 - Occupational health (university staff only)